murtaza-zangejo/Solar-Power-Generation-Prediction-Using-Machine-Learning-Models/README.md

 ## Features

-- **Data Loading & Inspection**: Loading and initial inspection of generation and weather sensor data.
+- **Data Loading & Inspection**: For  this project we are using Generation and weather data of a solar power plant which is downloaded from Kaggle https://www.kaggle.com/datasets/anikannal/solar-power-generation-data.
+We'll load the `Generation_Data.csv` and `Weather_Sensor_Data.csv` files into pandas DataFrames.
+We'll inspect the data types, check for date ranges, and convert date columns to datetime objects.
+We'll also merge the two datasets.
 - **Data Preprocessing**: Handling datetime conversions, merging datasets, resampling to a consistent frequency (15-minute intervals), and imputing missing values.
+To ensure consistent time series and handle potential misalignments or missing intervals, we'll resample the data to a 15-minute frequency, taking the mean of values within each interval.
+We'll check for any missing values after resampling and impute them using forward-fill, which is a common method for time-series data.
 - **Exploratory Data Analysis (EDA)**: Visualizing correlations, distributions, and relationships between features and the target variable.
-- **Feature Engineering**: Extracting time-based features (hour, minute, day of week) from datetime objects.
+Visualize the correlation between all numerical features and the target variable (DC_POWER) using a heatmap.
+This helps understand the relationships between variables.
+- **Feature Engineering**: Extract relevant time-based features such as 'hour', 'minute', and 'day of week' from the Date_Time column, as these can influence solar power generation.
+We'll define our independent variables (X) which are the features we'll use for prediction, and our dependent variable (y), which is the DC_POWER we want to predict.
 - **Data Splitting & Scaling**: Dividing data into training and testing sets and applying `StandardScaler` to features.
-- **Model Training**: Implementing and training various regression models.
+We'll split our dataset into a training set (80%) and a testing set (20%) to evaluate the model's performance on unseen data.
+Scaling features is often crucial for models that are sensitive to the magnitude of features (e.g., neural networks or models using regularization).
+We will scale our features using StandardScaler, fitting it on the training data and transforming both training and test data.
+- **🤖 Machine Learning Models Training**: In this  project we have trained various regression algorithms, The following regression models were implemented:

+Linear Regression
+Ridge Regression
+Lasso Regression
+KNN Regressor
+Decision Tree Regressor
+Random Forest Regressor
+Gradient Boosting Regressor
+XGBoost Regressor
+Support Vector Regressor (SVR)
 - **Model Evaluation**: Assessing model performance using R-squared, MAE, MSE, and RMSE, along with actual vs. predicted plots and residual analysis.
 - **Model Comparison**: A comparative analysis of all trained models to identify the best performer.
+And compared their results, so that Gradient Boosting won by achieving highest r2-score of 0.9946, followed by random forest and xgboost with r2-score of 0.9944 and 0.9936 respectively

 ## Data Source

-The data used in this project is sourced from the UCI Machine Learning Repository and consists of two main datasets:
+The data used in this project is sourced from Kaggle datasets and consists of two main datasets:

 1.  **`Generation_Data.csv`**: Contains information about power generation (DC and AC power, daily yield, total yield) from the solar plant.
 2.  **`Weather_Sensor_Data.csv`**: Contains environmental data such as ambient temperature, module temperature, and irradiation.